fau-klue/clmaths/topics/01-set_theory.md

 $$ A \cap B = \{2\} $$

 This means all elements that are in $$A$$ and also in $$B$$.
 Notice, that this will reduce the number of elements in our case.
+We can use a Venn Diagram to visualize two intersecting sets:

+<iframe width="100%" height="500" src="//jsfiddle.net/martialblog/9hw4bsvb/1/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 If we now also intersect with $$D$$, this will leave us with an empty set.
 Since none of the elements are in all three sets.

 $$ A \cap B \cap C = \emptyset $$